-Mr. Knurson.
+Mr. KNUTSON.
 There is no opposition on the part of the victims?
-Mr. Frederick.
+Mr. FREDERICK.
 It is not a 100 percent effective.
-Of course, the right of self-defense is still a useful thing.
+Of course, the

-Mr. Knutson.
+Mr. KNUTSON.
 It is a right, but an ineffective right under the present situation.

-Mr. Frederick.
+Mr. FREDERICK.
 I would be interested to show you a collection which I have made of newspaper clippings indicating the effective use of firearms in self-defense, as a protection against the perpetration of crime.
 Because of arguments which have been advanced by those who are against the use of guns, I have made it my business to clip from newspapers passing over my desk such-cases as I run across of effective self-defense with pistols, most of them pistols.
 I have a scrap book two thirds full and I can show you dozens and hundred of cases happening every year.